 Drive back toward Fairbanks, then turn southeast onto the Richardson Highway, which will eventually take you all the way to Valdez.
 If you have kids in tow, they may enjoy a visit to North Pole, about 15 miles out of Fairbanks, where you can marvel at the Santa Claus house, a massive, year-round monument to all things Christmas.
 Another 73 miles down the road you’ll find Rika’s Roadhouse, an early 1900s roadhouse that served hopeful miners, traders, military and other citizens traveling along the Valdez-to-Fairbanks trail.
 This carefully restored building is now the centerpiece of the Big Delta State Historical Park.
 Spend the night in Delta Junction or at one of several nearby state park campgrounds.

 Day 3 Glennallen, Copper Center and Chitina

 Resume your drive south on the Richardson Highway.
 Keep an eye out for the Trans-Alaska Pipeline viewpoint at milepost 243.5, where you can get up close and personal with one of the state’s biggest engineering achievements.
 Fill your gas tank in the small community of Glennallen, then continue another 10 miles south to the even smaller town of Copper Center and its Copper Center Visitor Center Complex, which includes the visitor center for nearby 13-million-acre Wrangell-St. Elias National Park, the Ahtna Cultural Center, and short hiking trails.
-Once you hit the road again, it’s another 57 miles southeast to the small town of Chitina, where you can book simple accommodations or a campsite.
+Continue south along the Richardson to the Edgerton Highway, then head 33 miles southeast to the small town of Chitina, where you can book simple accommodations or a campsite.